 The Fish Friends program is a naturally integrated program for the classroom, as it encompasses mathematics, science, social studies and writing and works with students of all abilities.
 It allows children and adults to see first hand the early stages of an Atlantic salmon’s lifecycle and to better understand the need to protect our natural environment.

-Partners for Fish Friends 2016 included TD Friends of the Environment Foundation and the Echo Foundation.
+Partners for Fish Friends 2017 included TD Friends of the Environment Foundation and the Stevens Family Foundation, Councillor Lisa Blackburn, and Halifax Dump and Run.

 The following video was done by a teacher from Newbridge Academy who attended the SRA’s Fish Friends Fry Release Field Trips on June 4 2012.
 This video represents the impact Fish Friends has on the students and parents too